ReallySecureShell/Simple_Encryption_Setup/README.md

 ### Partition Layout

-We will now need to check that the system is able to be
+Before we can start encrypting we need to check the partition layouts on your device.
+Load into the Clonezilla terminal and the below command:

+   lsblk

 ## Limitations